Date with Disaster: Critical reception

 Monthly Film Bulletin said "A stereotypical and unremarkable small-scale thriller, with performances and direction adequate for the matter in hand."

 Kine Weekly wrote: "Taut, handy-sized crime melodrama. ...
 There is plenty of action and a spot of popular romance to offset the rough stuff and its shrewdly chosen players, headed by Tom Drake, the American star, easily meet all acting and physical demands. ...
 The picture quickly gets down to brass tacks and resolute acting and direction keep the interest held.
 Tom Drake registers as the stolid, no-nonsense Miles, Maurice Kaufmann and Richard Shaw convince as crooks Don and Ken, William Hartnell is responsible for a neat cameo as Tracy, and Shirley Eaton pleases as Sue.
 The interiors and exteriors are adequate, and the climax hectic."

+Picturegoer wrote: "Thankfully, the leading roles are handled with all seriousness and stoutly retread its worn, but by no means 'down to the canvas,' plot."

+The Daily Film Renter wrote: "The photography is creditable and performances competent, apart from a tendency at times to overact.
+Pace ambles into a easy allegro and never quite reaches crescendo and there is a lack of development."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Follows a well-worn path."

 The Cinema described it as "a very useful co-feature ... capable direction and well-handled suspense."